sruon/captain/README.md

 #### CheckParam
 - Logs /checkparam <me> results at the defined interval
 - Not enabled by default
-- Use intervals lower than 1s at your own risk
+- Use intervals lower than 1s at your own risk ☠️☠️

+#### SpawnTrack
+- Tracks exact spawn time and spawn points for defeated mobs
+- **Super highly detectable, must accept warning in settings** ☠️☠️☠️

+#### ZoneDump
+- Queries server for all static entities in zone
+- **Super detectable, must accept warning in settings** ☠️☠️☠️

 ### Other
 - UI configuration